slbailey/Retrovue/docs/domain/SchedulePlan.md

 ### Layering and Priority Rules

-SchedulePlans use a Photoshop-style layering model where plans are matched by effective dates, with more specific layers overriding more generic ones.
+SchedulePlans use priority-based layering where plans are matched by effective dates, with more specific layers overriding more generic ones.
 Plans can be layered and overridden (e.g., weekday vs. holiday):

 - Plans with higher `priority` values override plans with lower `priority` values when both are active and match the same date
 - When multiple plans match (via cron_expression or date range), the highest priority plan is used